OCNS/SoftwareWG/content/pages/about.rst

 **The WG is open to everyone, without any formal on-boarding process or requirements (academic or otherwise)**.

-- Current members can be seen `here on GitHub <https://github.com/orgs/OCNS/teams/software-sig/members>`__.
+The current membership can be seen `here on GitHub <https://github.com/orgs/OCNS/teams/software-sig/members>`__.

 The founding members, in no particular order are: